dbushell/dbushell-grunt-mustatic/README.md

 Type: `Object` default: `{ }`

 This is global template data in which `base.json` will be merged.
-These are environment-specific.
+This data is environment-specific.

 * * *

 Created by: [David Bushell](http://dbushell.com) | [@dbushell](http://twitter.com/dbushell) (based on: [grunt-mustache-html](https://github.com/haio/grunt-mustache-html))

 Using: [Hogan.js](https://github.com/twitter/hogan.js) to compile Mustache templates

 Copyright © David Bushell | MIT license